qazuor/reactFormToolkit/docs/public/docs/en/dependant-field.md

 # Dependent Fields

-The Dependent Fields feature allows you to dynamically load options for a field based on the value of another field.
+The Dependent Fields feature in **Qazuor React Form Toolkit** allows you to dynamically load options for a field based on the value of another field.
 This is useful for creating cascading select fields, such as country/state or category/subcategory relationships.

 ## Features